You probably know that Facebook is the number one social media platform, which most people use.

 For most business cases, before you can use Facebook to gain sales and traffic or to produce conversions, you should let the people know that your business exists on Facebook’s platform.

-In this list, I will be with you for a tour about the best, engaging, and the most effective Facebook marketing strategies for businesses that anyone can do.
+In this list, I will be with you for a tour of the best, engaging, and the most effective Facebook marketing strategies for businesses that anyone can do.
 So, let’s start rocking and rolling!

-Effective Facebook marketing strategies for businesses
+Effective Facebook Marketing Strategies for Businesses

 1. Leverage the Existing Traffic to Your Site